backstage/backstage/docs/local-dev/cli-build-system.md

 into smaller pieces has proven to both lead to a more complicated setup, as well as type checking of the entire project being an order of magnitude slower.
-In order to make this setup work, the entrypoint of each package needs to point to the TypeScript source files, which in turn cases some complications during publishing that we'll talk about below.
+In order to make this setup work, the entrypoint of each package needs to point to the TypeScript source files, which in turn causes some complications during publishing that we'll talk about in [that section](#publishing).

 The type checking is generally configured to be incremental for local development, with the output stored in the `dist-types` folder in the repo root.